9th Australian National Family Law Conference–

 Are matrimonial property adjustment

-orders reciprocally recognised and enforceable between Australia and
+orders reciprocally recognised and enforceable between Australia

-email or fax each other their certified maintenance orders for immediate
+jurisdictions to simply email or fax each other their certified

 We also know that “custody orders”